hongjiapeng/hongjiapeng.github.io/_posts/2020-03-06-TextBox to accept only number on your WPF.md

 ---
 layout: post
 title: WPF TextBox
 subtitle:
 date:   2020-03-06
-author:     hongjiapeng
+author: JP
-header-img: img/post-bg-debug.png
+header-img: img/post-bg-debug.jpg
 catalog: true
 tags:
 - WPF
 ---

 > How you can allow TextBox to accept only number on your WPF